kieranlavelle/interview-project/README.md

 #### [Docker](https://www.docker.com/)
 *installation guide: [here](https://docs.docker.com/get-docker/)*

-Docker is used to containerse the application in order to make it easily deployable/runnable anywhere.
+Docker is used to containerize the application in order to make it easily deployable/runnable anywhere.
 In order to build the project, and the databases it depends on, Docker must be installed.

+#### Python
+The service is built in Python, and depends on version 3.10^ as some modern language features have been used in the project.

 ## Running the project
 Once the dependencies specified in the *Requirements* section of the `README.md` have been installed you can begin working on & deploying the application.
 In order to aid with this, a number of commands have been provided in the `Makefile`.
 An explanation of those commands can be found below.